New Jersey Crow’s Feet

 How Can It Help?

-- Botox will prevent the muscles that cause crow’s feet from contracting.
+- Botox helps prevent the muscles that cause crow’s feet from contracting.

 - Even when smiling, laughing, or squinting, crow’s feet will be mostly or completely invisible after treatment.*

-- Results will last about three to four months.
+- Results generally will last about three to four months.

 - Have realistic expectations for the procedure